Hops have become famous for the role they play in beer. The unique flavor is embraced around the world.

-Medicinally, hops is used as a sedative, nuscle relaxant, and estrogenic.
-Myrecene, and other phytochemicals help to promote parasympathetic nervous system dominance to combat states of high stress and insomnia.
+Medicinally, hops is used as a sedative, muscle relaxant, and estrogenic.
+Myrcene and other phytochemicals help to promote parasympathetic nervous system dominance to combat states of high stress and insomnia.

 - None noted